Are you interested to write for Faith Today? Find out what we're looking for.

 Rates include both first North American serial print rights as well as perpetual web rights.
 In rare cases they also apply to articles written exclusively for our website.

-Web Rights: All features and material published in Faith Today may be selected for posting on several websites owned by The Evangelical Fellowship of Canada, on our mobile phone application, and on websites that promote Faith Today, unless permission is refused by the writer at acceptance of the assignment.
-(The EFC websites currently include www.evangelicalfellowship.ca and www.christianity.ca and www.faithtoday.ca.
-Variations or subsections include www.theEFC.ca and blog.faithtoday.ca and digital.faithtoday.ca.
+Web Rights: All material published in print issues of Faith Today may be selected for posting on several websites owned by The Evangelical Fellowship of Canada, on our mobile phone application, and on websites that promote Faith Today, unless permission is refused by the writer at acceptance of the assignment.
+(EFC websites currently include www.evangelicalfellowship.ca a.k.a. www.theEFC.ca and www.faithtoday.ca and www.loveismoving.ca.
 We are not currently posting articles on any promotional websites.)

 Kill Fee: Faith Today reserves the right not to publish an assigned article if it is not of publishable quality or does not meet the terms of the assignment.
-The payment is 30-50 per cent of the assigned fee, plus agreed upon expenses.
+The payment is 30-50 per cent of the assigned fee, plus any pre-arranged expenses.

 We often require writers to submit more than one draft of an article, and payment will only be requisitioned after production of a final draft by the writer and approval by an FT editor.

-Copyright: Faith Today purchases first North American periodical rights only, with these exceptions: we grant reproduction permission without consultation with the author for: an anthology of collected works of Faith Today material; audio services for the handicapped; photocopies for use in a local church or classroom.
+Copyright: Faith Today purchases first North American periodical rights only, with these exceptions: we grant reproduction permission without consultation with the author for: an anthology of collected works of Faith Today material; audio services for handicapped people; photocopies for use in a local church or classroom.

 Reprinting: Freelance writers, columnists and other non-staff contributors own their work.
 We will direct any requests for reprint permission to them.
 (Articles by Faith Today staff are owned by the magazine, which generally forbids reprints for commercial uses, e.g. for advertising, advertorial or fundraising copy.)
 Reprints must include a credit line indicating Faith Today as the source and date of first publication.
 Please also add a line saying, "For a free sample copy of Faith Today, please call toll-free 1-866-302-3362."
-Please send a copy of the reprinted article to us for our files.
+Please email to us a scan or link to the reprinted article for our files.

 Publication of an opinion, event or advertisement does not indicate endorsement by Faith Today staff or its publisher, The Evangelical Fellowship of Canada.